MicrosoftDocs/CortanaSkillsKit/docs/skills/pub-developer-settings.md

 # Developer settings

 As a developer, you can create and test skills without filling in the Developer Settings page.
 The intent is to allow you to test your skills on your own before submitting them for approval.
 However, all developers need to be reviewed before they can configure a skill for group or world, both of which allow other people to use it.
-Developers must go through Microsoft's internal review process before they can access the group or world configuration pages.
+Developers must go through Microsoft's review process before they can access the group or world configuration pages.
 Once you're approved,  the Developer Settings tab displays an approval message, and the Group and World tabs are enabled.

 All developer and publisher information is entered on a tab called `Developer Settings`, which appears on the Cortana Configuration page.
 The Microsoft Certification team will pass the data to the review team.
 The review results will be visible only to the Certification Team and the developer.

+> [!NOTE]
+> Please note that the approval process will take some time.

 ## Developer approval

 The Group and World tabs remain disabled until the developer data is successfully processed and the developer is approved.
-Once you're approved, the Group and World tabs are enabled, and the Developer Settings tab displays an approval message.
+Once you're approved,the Group and World tabs are enabled, and the Developer Settings tab displays an approval message.

 No notification will be sent to the developer when the process is complete.
 You have to check the `Developer settings` page for the status message.
 After you're approved, you'll see the following message: